yousefnk/yousefnk.github.io/freecodecamp.md

+#   Introduction to JavaScript

-# 	1 - Introduction to JavaScript
+# 	1 - Comment Your JavaScript Code

 ```js
 // This is an in-line comment.